 Family history: If one or more members of the family are suffering from some of the diseases or early death in the family happens.
 The children belong to these kinds of families are referred for the genetic test.

 Reproductive issues: The women whose ultrasound indicates that she can have complications in their pregnancy.
 The couple who are first cousins or have some blood relations.
-Their children are more likely to be imposed for any genetic disorder.
+Their children are more likely to imitate for any genetic disorder.
 So in order to get rid of diseases, they should undergo a genetic test.

 Non-Syndromic: Non-syndromic hearing loss is that which does not produce any other symptoms.